Murali514609/CaseStudyPreparation/README.md

 Point-1:

 Concerns/Doubts:
-1. What are all the schema changes made as part of version 3/ If there are any changes?
-2. Does it support the lower version as well (backward compatibility)?
+1. Is their any Relese document for new versoin 3 to know latest changes?
+2. What is th implicit wait while getting huge response?
+3. Is request depends on System Date and Time?
+4. Is their any plugins required while testing this API?
+5. How many users information it will save in DB?
-3. What is the exact count for invalid logins before returning 403 Forbidden instead of 401 Unauthorized?
+6. Count for invalid logins for returning 403 and 401 responces?
-4. What is the default timeout error (In case of huge response)?
-5. Any mocks (Drivers/Stubs) being used?

 Approach:
 	To start with